 Spring of second year:

-- Take the comprehensive exam the week after spring break
+- Take the comprehensive exam over the two weeks after Spring Break

 - Do any re-writes that may be required